Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 At the beginning of each semester you will be given a schedule of assignments you are expected to complete, such as oral presentations, group projects, reports, literature reviews and final examinations.
 If you are unsure about the requirements of a particular assessment task, get this clarified by your tutor – the earlier the better!

 Examinations or ‘exams’ towards the end of your study programme are intended to test understanding of concepts and ideas presented during your study, not just facts and figures you have learnt.
 An examination question might require you to apply a rule or principle you have learnt during your study in a practical way to solve a problem.

 Plagiarism is defined as: Using and passing off another’s ideas or writings as one’s own.

 Plagiarism is cheating and a form of intellectual theft.
 The aim of any written work submitted for assessment is to present one’s own arguments in one’s own words.

 Do not just copy sentences and paragraphs from books or paste from the Internet.

 Try to paraphrase ideas you are incorporating into your own work.

 Acknowledge the source of ideas and/or opinions of others from texts, articles, other students or the lecturers by referencing the source.

 Use the exact words of another in quotation marks or indentation to indicate that the words are quoted.

-The International Team can help you work with your tutor or Student Success staff if you need any help with referencing.
+The International Team can help you work with your tutor or Student Support staff if you need any help.